hishizuka/pizero_bikecomputer/doc/software_installation.md

 - Wifi, Bluetooth
   - Turn Wifi and BT On/Off at the software level using `rfkill`.
+- connect Wifi via WPS
+  - Try WPS association from the menu.
+- Auto Wifi Off
+  - Turn Wifi off automatically while recording.
+- BT Pairing
+  - Scan and pair a Bluetooth device from the menu.
+- BT Paired Devices
+  - Show and remove paired Bluetooth devices.
 - BT Tethering
-  - If dbus and bluez is available, start bluetooth tethering with a smartphone which are already paired using `bluetoothctl`.
+  - Show available BT PAN devices and optionally start Bluetooth tethering.
+- Reset Bluetooth
+  - Reset the Bluetooth stack from the menu.

+#### Debug

+- `Debug Log`
+  - View `log/debug.log`.
+- `Debug Level Log`
+  - Toggle debug log level.
+- `Disable Wifi/BT`, `Enable Wifi/BT`
+  - Modify `/boot/firmware/config.txt` and require reboot.
-- IP Address
+- `IP Address`
-  - Show IP address.
-This can be used for ssh access while tethering a smartphone.
+  - Show current IP address.
+- `Restart`
+  - Restart the application.
+- `Reboot`
-- GadgetBridge
+  - Reboot Raspberry Pi.

+#### Gadgetbridge

-  - Recieve notifications and GPS location from a smartphone.
-Install [GadgetBridge](https://gadgetbridge.org) Android app and toggle on.
+- Install [GadgetBridge](https://gadgetbridge.org) on Android and enable the `Connectivity` menu items.
-  - `bluez-peripheral`(`bluez-peripheral==0.2.0a3` above) packages, which can be installed with the `pip` command, is required.
+- `bluez-peripheral` (`bluez-peripheral==0.2.0a5` above) package is required.
 - GadgetBridge app settings
   - Enable all permissions.
   - `Settings` > `Discovery and Pairing options` > `Ignore bonded devices`: Off, `CompanionDevice Pairing`: On, `Discover unsupported devices`: On, `Scanning intensity`: 2 or 3
-    - From `Connect new device` in the menu or `+` button, you can enter '`Device discovery`.
-Select the device(shown as host name), long press, and do pairing as `Bangle.js`.
+  - From `Connect new device` in the menu or `+` button, enter `Device discovery`.
+Select the device (shown as host name), long press, and pair it as `Bangle.js`.
-- Get Location
-  - Enable GPS location acquisition by Gadgetbridge.
-  - GadgetBridge app settings
+- For `Get Location`
-    - Click the Settings button in the list of devices on the top screen. `Use phone gps data`: On, `GPS data update interval in ms`: 5000-10000.
+  - Open the device settings in GadgetBridge and enable `Use phone gps data`.
+  - Set `GPS data update interval in ms` to around `5000-10000`.

 ## Settings

-There are five different configuration files.
-You need to edit at the first "setting.conf" and don't need to care about the other files.
+There are four runtime configuration files (`setting.conf`, `state.pickle`, `layout.yaml`, `map.yaml`).
+`config.py` is code, not a user-edited config file in normal use.

 ### setting.conf